Skip to main content

 Western Ukraine (Lviv, Carpathians)

-Influenced by Polish, Hungarian, and Austrian cuisines.
-Carpathian banosh (corn grits with cheese), Hutsul cheeses, smoked meats.
-Lviv known for chocolate culture and coffee houses.
-Mountain cuisine features dairy products - bryndza cheese, vurda.
-Western Ukraine uses more sheep products and forest ingredients like mushrooms and berries.
+The cooking here carries Polish, Hungarian, and Austrian marks.
+Look for Carpathian banosh (corn grits with cheese), Hutsul cheeses, and smoked meats.
+Lviv runs on chocolate and coffee houses.
+Up in the mountains the food is built on dairy, from bryndza to vurda, and the region leans on sheep products and what the forest gives, including mushrooms and berries.

 Signature Dishes: